-Each of our camera straps has been throughly thought out, sampled and tested before being put into production.
+Each of our leather camera straps has been throughly thought out, sampled and tested before being put into production.
 We never produce a strap unless we believe it will benefit the user.
 After all, what's the point of making a strap that just sits in a drawer somewhere?
 We want our customers to use our products each day and get pleasure from them.
 That is the difference between a machine made, synthetic strap and a handmade leather camera strap.

 We have never met anyone that was proud and wanted to show off their stock, synthetic strap.

 Our leather camera straps are made using Horween Chromexcel leather.
 One of the finest, softest and most durable leathers in the world.
-The tanning process alone takes nearly a month and is done in a 5-story building in Chicago.
+The tanning process alone takes nearly a month and is done in a 5-storey building in Chicago.

 We use corrosion resistant chrome plated split rings, made in England, that have been weight tested up to 42lbs before breaking.
 Although we don't recommend using it with those weights, obviously.